Toheed07/Dev-Hub-101/README.md

 # Dev-Hub-101
-This was an event called TECHSPHERE IN 2023
+This was an event called TECHSPHERE in 2023